 Our Care team is here to help the whole family come to terms with a life-limiting or life-threatening condition, right from the point of diagnosis.
 We are here year-round, in a crisis, offering extra emergency respite and overnight care for all our families at home or in hospital.
 We are also there when the worst happens, providing where needed, emotional and practical assistance 24 hours a day at the end of a child’s life, and child bereavement support.

 Whether a child is in hospital, at home or parents choose to use the Mermaid Room at our Corfe Mullen hospice or the Pegasus Room in our Devizes hospice, we are there for them.
 Julia’s House can offer round-the-clock end-of-life care completely tailored to the needs and wishes of the family.

 Our Mermaid and Pegasus Rooms are peaceful, self-contained suites where families can stay with their child.
 They can have complete privacy, but know that help is on hand.

 And because each child – each family – has dedicated nurses and carers they have got to know and trust, they can take comfort from having friendly, familiar faces around them, supporting them at this difficult time.

 All our families are offered £1,000 towards the cost of their child’s funeral.
 No family should have the additional burden of financial worries at such a harrowing time.
 Nurses and carers also put together a memory box for each child.
 Precious memories of their time at Julia’s House.

 Our support for families does not end with the death of a child.
-We continue to support families for up to three years, including specialist therapy and bereavement support for parents and siblings.
+We continue our child bereavement support to support families for up to three years, including specialist therapy and bereavement support for parents and siblings.

 “By offering totally flexible care we are giving families a choice over the type of support they want.
 It is a much more intimate, comforting experience.
 We can’t change the outcome for these families, but we can change the quality of the journey.”